martinbuberl/awscommunitynordics/docs/communityday-fin2023.md

     <div class="col text-center"><h5><a href="#sponsors">Sponsors</a></h5></div>
   </div>

-  <p class="mt-4">TThe AWS Community Day Nordics is a free full day event for AWS users to come together to network, learn from each other and get inspired.
+  <p class="mt-4">The AWS Community Day Nordics is a free full day event for AWS users to come together to network, learn from each other and get inspired.
 The event is organized by the community - for the community.
   </p>
   <p>
   The AWS Community Day Nordics is a cloud education event where participants are able to learn best practices and latest trends for deploying applications on AWS.
 The event delivers a peer-to-peer learning experience, providing the people with a venue for them to acquire AWS knowledge in their preferred way: from one another.
   </p>
   <p>
-  Speakers are expert AWS users from the community - including AWS User Group leaders, AWS Community Builders, AWS Ambassadors and AWS Heroes - with real life experience in the AWS topics they are presenting.</p>
+  Speakers are expert AWS users from the community - including AWS User Group leaders, AWS Community Builders, AWS Ambassadors and AWS Heroes - with real life experience in the AWS topics they are presenting.
   </p>
   <h2 class="mt-4">Date &amp; Venue</h2>
   <p>This event is being held <b>Thursday, 20 April 2023</b> in <a href="https://www.google.com/maps/place/Nordea+Vallila+Campus/@60.1895728,24.9540622,17z/data=!3m1!4b1!4m6!3m5!1s0x46920981f73e37f9:0xb412ab79fbbd1bad!8m2!3d60.1895728!4d24.9540622!16s%2Fg%2F11fnwhjyqy?hl=en-US">Nordea Vallila Campus</a> (Aleksis Kiven katu 7, 00500 Helsinki). </p>